Analytical and numerical studies of periodic superradiance: Other possible mechanisms for periodic SR

 We assume that the field decay rate $\kappa$ in Eq. (\ref{eq:Maxwell}) decreases for the strong SR electric field.
 For simplicity, we binarize $\kappa$ with respect to the threshold electric field as follows.

 where $E_{0}$ is the slowly varying envelope of the SR electric field, $\kappa_{0}=c/n_{0} L$ is the original field decay rate, and $E_{\mathrm{th}}$ is the electric field threshold.
-The quantity $q$ $(q>1)$ defines how much $\kappa$ decreases.
+The quantity $q$ $(q>1)$ defines how much $\kappa$ decreases and can approximately be regarded as the finesse of the cavity.
 In the following, we will refer to $(q,E_{\mathrm{th}})$ as the modulation parameters.
-A possible mechanism of $\kappa$ modulation, the reduction of $\kappa$ due to the cavity effect in the crystal, is shown in Appendix \ref{app:mechanism}.
+We note that binarising $\kappa$ (Eq. \eqref{eq:kappa}) is merely a convenience to simplify the calculation.
+See Appendix \ref{app:mechanism} for more detail.

 When the modulation of $\kappa$ is introduced, the periodic SR can occur even under the actual parameter set $(P_{13},A_{21},A_{31},A_{32},\gamma_{32})=(\underline{200},\underline{2.5\times10^{6}},\underline{10^{2}},\underline{4},\underline{10^{7}})$ Hz.
 In this case, coherence and the electric field increase slowly at first.
 Then, when $|E_{0}|$ exceeds the threshold $E_{\mathrm{th}}$, coherence develops faster than without modulation due to the reduced $\kappa$.
 In effect, SR pulses are emitted more easily for a broader parameter space.
 To find the best parameter set, we use the following search strategy.
 First, we vary the actual parameters within the uncertainty range shown in Table \ref{tab:param} with the fixed modulation parameters $(q,E_{\mathrm{th}})$.
 We then vary $q$ while keeping $E_{\mathrm{th}}$ fixed to see if we can achieve the experimental result.
 The process is repeated many times (so the study is of a trial-and-error nature).
 We found that the best result gives